boomhq/telegram-bet-bot/README.md

 `pip install -r requirements.txt`

-set environement variable betBOTSchema and betBOT' like

-`ENV betBOTSchema='sqlite:///db.sqlite'`

-`ENV betBOT='TELEGRAM_TOKEN'`

-`python betMODEL.py`
+Copy `.env.exemple` to `.env`

+Edit `.env` and set all params

+Start `python Models/betMODEL.py` for initiate database structure

 And you will be ready to start it:

 `python betBOT.py`

-Bot Params
+Bot Params (.env file)
 ----------

-lang='es' -> Will change the language of the bot, to add a new language just edit lang.json files.
+BET_BOT_LANG=fr -> Will change the language of the bot, to add a new language just edit Translations/lang.json files.

-admins="[12412421, 4124124]" -> Will change the administrators of the bot (to add matches and delete matches).
-It must be a list within a string containing the id's of the admins separated by commas.
+BET_BOT_ADMINS="[12412421, 4124124]" -> Will change the administrators of the bot (to add matches and delete matches).
+It must be a list within a string containing the telegram id's of the admins separated by commas.

 Summary
 -------